Take an exhilarating helicopter flight over Esperance's famous Pink Lake and Cape Le Grand National Park.

 Dive with whale sharks or humpback whales on the Ningaloo Reef.

-Hike a stunning section of the Cape to Cape track stopping for a gourmet 4-course lunch.
+Hike a stunning section of the Cape to Cape Track stopping for a gourmet four-course lunch.

 Stay in some of the finest accommodation that Western Australia has to offer.